-Many of the nurses who earn DNPs include advanced nursing clinical practitioners such as nurse practitioners, nurse midwives, and health diagnosing treating practitioners who are included in the occupational category of healthcare practitioners.
+The DNP has become a popular pursuit among advanced nursing clinical practitioners like nurse practitioners, nurse midwives, and health diagnosing treating practitioners, all of whom are included in the occupational category of healthcare practitioners.

-The Hawaii Department of Labor and Industrial Relations projects that professionals in this category will earn an average salary that is the second highest in the state between 2012 and 2022.
-Nurses such as advanced practice registered nurses (APRNs) will earn even higher salaries because they frequently possess a DNP.
+The Hawaii Department of Labor and Industrial Relations projects that professionals in this category will earn the second highest average salary in the state between 2016 and 2026.<!- mfunc search_btn -> <!- /mfunc search_btn ->

-Obtaining a DNP offers an assurance of high salaries as shown by the Advance Healthcare Network survey on the salaries of nurse practitioners in the US in 2014.
-NPs who were DNP-educated earned an average of 13% more than NPs who had a master’s as their highest degree.
+Obtaining a DNP offers an assurance of high salaries, according to a 2018 Advance Healthcare Network survey.
+The survey revealed that NPs who were DNP-educated earned an average of 7% more than NPs who had a master’s as their highest degree.

 Statewide Salary Data for DNP-Educated APRNs and More in Hawaii

-Salaries for DNP Nurses in Honolulu and Maui Counties
+Salaries for DNP Nurses in Urban Honolulu and Kahului-Wailuku-Lahaina

-The Hawaii Department of Labor and Industrial Relations provides salary information for DNP-educated advanced nursing professionals in the most populated counties in the state (2014):
+The Hawaii Department of Labor and Industrial Relations provides salary information for DNP-educated advanced nursing professionals in the most populated areas in the state (2018):

 Nurse Administrators and Executives:

-An Overview of Salaries for Hawaii’s DNP-Educated Nurses as Published by the US Department of Labor
+An Overview of Hourly Wages for Hawaii’s DNP-Educated Nurses

 This page includes salaries that fall within the 75th and 90th percentiles for each nursing role to account for the fact that DNP-educated nurses are recognized as earning more than master’s-prepared nurses in the same roles.